darrenldl/blockyarchive/README.md

 [Documentation](https://github.com/darrenldl/blockyarchive/wiki)

-Blockyarchive/blkar (pronounced "bloc-kar") is a comprehensive utility for creating, rescuing, and general handling of SeqBox archives, with optional forward error correction.
+Blockyarchive/blkar (pronounced "bloc-kar") is a comprehensive utility for creating, rescuing, and general handling of SeqBox archives, with optional forward error correction via Error-correcting SeqBox.

 SeqBox is a single-file archive format designed by [Marco Pontello](https://github.com/MarcoPon) that facilitates sector level data recovery for when file system metadata is corrupted/missing, while the archive itself still exists as a normal file on file system.

+Error-correcting SeqBox (EC-SeqBox for short) is an extended version of SeqBox developed for this project, introducing forward error correction via Reed-Solomon erasure code.

 Please visit the official [SeqBox](https://github.com/MarcoPon/SeqBox) repo for the original implementation and technical details on this.